-Veterans can face many traumatic events throughout their time in the service.
-After coming home from being discharged, many will likely have difficulty adjusting to their former way of life, in part due to what they experienced in the service.
+Veterans may face a variety of traumatic events throughout their time in the service.
+After coming home from being discharged, many may also have difficulty adjusting to their former way of life, in part due to what they experienced in the service.
+Because of these traumatic events, there is a chance that Veterans may suffer from adjustment disorder or PTSD.

 For a Veteran to make a claim for their PTSD, they should know the difference between that and an adjustment disorder.